Freedom in the World

 Political Rights (1 = best, 7 = worst)

-In the March 2001 elections, the social-democratic Unity Labour Party (ULP) captured 12 of the 15 contested parliamentary seats, and Ralph Gonsalves became prime minister.
-The incumbent, conservative New Democratic Party (NDP) won the other 3 seats.
+In the 2001 elections, the social-democratic Unity Labour Party (ULP) captured 12 of the 15 contested legislative seats, and Ralph Gonsalves became prime minister.
+The incumbent, conservative New Democratic Party (NDP) was reduced to three seats.
 International observers monitored the elections, which had been preceded by large antigovernment protests and the first serious political unrest in the country’s history.
+Prime Minister Gonsalves led a successful initiative that year to save the financially ailing Organization of Eastern Caribbean States (OECS) by shifting some of its administrative requirements to the member states.

-In December 2005, Gonsalves led the ULP to reelection, again taking 12 of the 15 contested seats, while the opposition NDP won the remaining 3.
-The NDP later vowed to take legal action over alleged irregularities that occurred during the elections, but the party’s effort stalled after the Organization of American States gave the elections its stamp of approval.
+In December 2005, Gonsalves led the ULP to reelection, again taking 12 of the 15 contested seats, while the opposition NDP won the remaining three.
+The NDP later vowed to take legal action over alleged electoral irregularities, but the party’s effort stalled after the Organization of American States gave the elections its stamp of approval.

 Saint Vincent and the Grenadines is an electoral democracy.
 The constitution provides for the election of 15 representatives to the unicameral House of Assembly to serve five-year terms.
 The prime minister is the leader of the majority party in the House.
-In addition, six senators are appointed to the body—four by the government and two by the opposition.
+Six senators are appointed to the chamber—four chosen by the government and two by the opposition.
 A governor-general represents the British monarch as head of state.
 The December 2005 elections were considered free and fair by international observers.
 The two main political parties are the ruling, left-leaning ULP and the conservative NDP.

 There have been allegations of drug-related corruption within the government and the police force and of money laundering through Saint Vincent banks.
 In 1995, the U.S. government alleged that Saint Vincent was becoming a drug-trafficking center and that high-level government officials were involved in narcotics-related corruption.
-Since then, the country has taken steps to cooperate with U.S. antinarcotics efforts and signed an extradition treaty with the United States in 1996.
-Saint Vincent and the Grenadines was not surveyed in Transparency International’s 2006 Corruption Perceptions Index.
+Since then, the country has taken steps to cooperate with U.S. counternarcotics efforts and signed an extradition treaty with the United States in 1996.
+Saint Vincent and the Grenadines was ranked 30 out of 180 countries surveyed in Transparency International’s 2007 Corruption Perceptions Index, which placed it for the first time in the top five countries in Latin America and the Caribbean.

 The press is independent, with two privately owned, independent weeklies and several smaller, partisan papers.
 Some journalists allege that government advertising is used as a political tool.
 The only television station is privately owned and free from government interference.
 Satellite dishes and cable television are available to those who can afford them.
 The radio station is government owned, and call-in programs are prohibited.
 Equal access to radio is mandated during electoral campaigns, but the ruling party takes advantage of state control over programming.
-There is unrestricted access to the internet.
+Internet access is not restricted.

 There is constitutional protection for freedom of assembly and association.
 Civic groups and nongovernmental organizations are free from government interference.
 Labor unions are active and permitted to strike.